denizsoysal/ARCS/README.md

 ## Future Implementation (TODO)
 - orientation control with another ABAG
 - orientation of the entire robot arm to avoid singularities and position better to sense forces

+## iiwa_activity changes
+1. Allow us to set the position of the virtual spring directly in stiffness control mode, rather than sending the velocity.
+2. Give us a timestamp of the encoder measurements from the iiwa, so that the time corresponds to when the actual measurement is made.
+This will allow us to accurately measure velocity.